-6.2 Capital planning process
+6.2.
+Capital planning process

 Each year, Barwon Water reviews the rolling 10-year Capital Works Investment Plan.
-The program is reviewed considering existing and proposed projects, funds available and criticality of projects.
+The plan is reviewed for existing and proposed projects, funds available and criticality of projects.

 Capital expenditure relates to expenditure on assets that are greater than \$500 and of a noncurrent nature, ie. assets that will be utilised over a period in excess of 12 months.
 A cost is capitalised if it either establishes or increases the life of a fixed asset.